Bend It Like Beckham: Plot

-Later that day, Jess has still not told her parents about the scholarship; she is afraid they might not allow her to go to the United States on her own.
-Tony, out of friendship for Jess, decides to lie to the family and tell them he is engaged to Jess as long as she gets to go to any college she wants.
+Later that day, Jess fears her parents will not allow her to accept the scholarship.
+Tony, revealing to Jess that he is gay, decides to lie to the family and tell them he will get engaged to Jess as long as she gets to go to any university she wants.
 The Bhamras happily accept, but Jess immediately confesses the truth.
 Jess's mother ignores Jess's heartfelt speech and scolds Jess's father for letting Jess leave Pinky's wedding.
-But her father announces he doesn't want Jess to suffer as he did, and accepts her desire to play football.
-Jess runs to the football field to tell Joe of her parents' decision.
-The two almost kiss, but Jess pulls away, saying her parents would object, and that although they had come far enough to let her go to America to play, she doesn't think they would be able to handle another cultural rebellion from her.
+Her father announces he does not want Jess to suffer as he did and accepts her desire to play football, eventually leading her mother to finally accept it as well.
+At the football field, Jess and Joe almost kiss, but Jess pulls away, saying her parents would object, and that although they had come far enough to let her go to the United States to play, she does not think they would be able to handle another cultural rebellion from her.

-On the day of Jess and Jules's flight to America, the two are about to board the plane when Joe arrives and confesses his love for Jess.
-The two kiss and Jess agrees to sort out their relationship (and her parents) when she returns for Christmas.
-While at the airport, they see David Beckham with his wife Victoria, which Jules takes as a sign.
-Then the two leave through the gate giving happy waves to their families.
+On the day of Jess and Jules's flight to the United States, the two are about to board the plane when Joe arrives and confesses his love for Jess.
+The two kiss secretly and Jess agrees to sort out their relationship when she returns for Christmas.
+While at the airport, they see David Beckham with his wife Victoria, which Jules takes as a good sign.
+The two leave through the gate waving happily to their families.

-While Jess and Jules are away, Mr and Mrs. Paxton patch up their relationship, Pinky becomes pregnant and Mr. Bhamra gets back into playing cricket with Joe.
+While Jess and Jules are away, they send a team photo indicating their continued success in football.
+Pinky is revealed to be pregnant and Mr Bhamra gets back into playing cricket with Joe and Pinky's husband.

 Cast

+Additionally David and Victoria Beckham appear in non-speaking cameos in the airport scene at the film's conclusion, though David Beckham was portrayed by lookalike Andy Harmer due to scheduling conflicts while his wife was played by Gill Penny; the real David Beckham does appear via football archive footage and even in posters in Jess's bedroom, alongside other Manchester United players such as Ryan Giggs.
+Other players also appear via archive footage such as Mia Hamm and Brandi Chastain in a commercial shown at Jules' house.

 Production

 Gurinder Chadha co-wrote the script with Guljit Bindra and screenwriting partner Paul Mayeda Berges.
 Nayar and Chadha actively pursued financing for the film at Sundance Film Festival.
 Having previously worked with Road Movies, a German production company on several other projects, Nayar approached them and they came on board, followed by British Screen and The Film Council.
 The film is loosely based on the life of Permi Jhooti.

 Helkon SK, formerly known as Redbus, picked up the script.
 Fox Searchlight Pictures picked up the rights for distribution in the United States at the Cannes Film Festival in 2002.
-For it's American cinema release it was suggested that the title of the movie be changed to Kick it like Mia Hamm, as marketeers were concerned that American audience would be unfamiliar with David Beckham.
+For its American cinema release it was suggested that the title of the movie be changed to Move It Like Mia, as marketeers were concerned that American audience would be unfamiliar with David Beckham.